jaeyk/regression-analysis-with-time-series-data/README.md

 ```

 I also added confidence intervals using bootstrapping.
 Bootstrapping is resampling wiht replacement.
 For each regression model at a time point, I resampleed the data and ran the same analysis for 1,000 times, and created confidence intervals based on the sampling variability of regression coefficients.
+This informatino shwos that the coefficient change around the cutpoint is statistically significant.

 ```{r}
 boot_ci <- function(i){